Sahni-Arjun/AndroidApp_GameCentre/README.md

 ## How to use
 The app runs on a phone with Android 8.1.

+The first GameCentre file can be opened on AndroidStudio the path is shown below:
+Phase2/GameCentre

 To run the code on a phone/emulator the app file has to run, the correct file is shown below:
 Phase2/GameCentre/app